 Susanna Crossman is a bi-lingual British writer based in France.
 She has just been nominated for Best of The Net (2018) for her non-fiction essay, Nomenclature of a Toddler.
 Co-author of the French novel, L’Hôpital, Le dessous des Cartes (LEH, 2015), she has recent/upcoming work in We’ll Never Have Paris Repeater Books (2019), Felt, ZenoPress (2019), 3:AM Magazine, The Creative Review, Litro, Burning House Press and elsewhere.
 A member of the Dangerous Women project, her writing has been short-listed for the Bristol Prize and Glimmertrain.
 She regularly collaborates in international hybrid arts projects.
 Currently, she is completing a film project about Camille Claudel with French director Gilles Blanchard, and an international video poem collaboration with New York composer Michael Dickes and Spanish photographer Juanan Requena.

-When she is not writing, she works internationally with individuals, hospitals and organisations as a drama-therapist and lecturer (Sarah Lawrence College, NY, Université de Rennes 1, Ecole d’art-thérapie de Tours...) specialising in psychiatric care, non-verbal communication and culture.
+When she is not writing, she works internationally with individuals, hospitals and organisations as a drama-therapist and lecturer (Sarah Lawrence College, NY, Université de Rennes 1, Ecole d’art-thérapie de Tours...) specialising in psychiatric care, non-verbal communication, creativity and culture.
 Her research work is published in France, Korea and Germany.

 She studied Drama at Exeter University and has Masters’ degrees from the Université de Rennes 2 and Université Francois Rabelais.
 She grew up in an international commune near London and has been based in France for nearly half her life.
-She writes in both English and French.
 Susanna has three daughters.
 Life is busy.

 Susanna Crossman is represented by Jessica Craig at Craig Literary.